Anandamide, 2‑Arachidonoylglycerol and Related Lipids

-Although the reaction is not as efficient as with arachidonic acid per se, 2-arachidonoylglycerol can function as a precursor of 2-glycerol-linked prostanoids through a specific interaction with the enzyme COX-2, but not COX-1, followed by further downstream processing as with anandamide.
-Thus, prostaglandin H2 glycerol ester is formed first, and this is converted sequentially by other prostaglandin synthases to esterified forms of PGD2, PGE2, PGF2α and PGI2 (but not thromboxanes) by additional enzymes.
-This may be a mechanism for terminating signalling by 2-arachidonoylglycerol in the central nervous system, but these metabolites also constitute a new class of lipid mediator, although only PGD2- and PGE2-glycerol esters have been confirmed as having biological activity to date.
-For example, PGE2-G is a multifunctional signalling molecule that has a function in pain, immunomodulation, and synaptic plasticity.
-Similarly, oxygenated metabolites are produced by the action of two lipoxygenases (12-LOX and 15-LOX) and a cytochrome P450 enzyme.
-The last enzyme produces two metabolites of 2‑arachidonoylglycerol, i.e., 2-(11,12-epoxyeicosatrienoyl)-glycerol and 2-(14,15-epoxyeicosatrienoyl)-glycerol, in various animal tissues.
+Although the reaction is not as efficient as with arachidonic acid per se, 2‑arachidonoylglycerol can function as a precursor of 2-glycerol-linked prostanoids through a specific interaction with the enzyme COX-2, but not COX-1, followed by further downstream processing as with anandamide.
+Thus, prostaglandin H2‑glycerol ester (2PGH2-glycerol) is formed first, and this is converted sequentially by other prostaglandin synthases to esterified forms of PGD2, PGE2, PGF2α and PGI2 (thromboxane analogues are only just detectable) by additional enzymes.
+This may be a mechanism for terminating signalling by 2-arachidonoylglycerol in the central nervous system.
+These metabolites constitute a new class of lipid mediator, although only PGD2- and PGE2-glycerol esters have been confirmed as having biological activity to date.
+For example, PGE2-glycerol is a multifunctional signalling molecule that has a function in pain, immunomodulation and synaptic plasticity.
+Similarly, oxygenated metabolites are produced by the action of two lipoxygenases (12‑LOX and 15‑LOX) and a cytochrome P450 enzyme.
+The last enzyme produces two metabolites of 2‑arachidonoylglycerol, i.e., 2‑(11,12-epoxyeicosatrienoyl)-glycerol and 2‑(14,15-epoxyeicosatrienoyl)-glycerol, in various animal tissues.

 3. N-Arachidonoyldopamine and Other Dopamine Conjugates

-cis-9,10-Octadecenamide or 'oleamide' is a primary fatty acid amide.
+cis-9-Octadecenamide or 'oleamide' is a primary fatty acid amide.
 It was first isolated from the cerebrospinal fluid of sleep-deprived cats, and it has been characterized and identified as the signalling molecule responsible for causing sleep.
-For example, it induced physiological sleep when injected directly into the brain of rats.
-Although it bears very little structural relationship to other endocannabinoids, it is an agonist for the CB1 receptor, which is believed to be a mediator for its biological activity.
-It also activates peroxisome proliferator-activated receptor gamma (PPARγ) in vitro.
+For example, it induced physiological sleep when injected directly into the brain of rats (linoleamide is reported to have the same property).
+Although it bears very little structural relationship to other endocannabinoids, it is an agonist for the CB1 receptor, which is believed to be a mediator for its biological activity, and it activates peroxisome proliferator-activated receptor gamma (PPARγ) in vitro.